-Katy Avery, Gabrielle Barkidjija, Nathaniel Barnett, Jessica Beebe, Julie Bishop, Kelly Ann Bixby, Elijah Blaisdell, Karen Blanchard, Steven Bradshaw, Abigail Chapman, Colin Dill, Micah Dingler, Robert Eisentrout, Allie Faulkner, Ryan Fleming, Joanna Gates, Dimitri German, Steven Hyder, Michael Jones, Lauren Kelly, Heidi Kurtz, Mark Laseter, Frank Laucerica, Chelsea Lyons, Maren Montalbano, Rebecca Myers, Daniel O'Dea, Rebecca Oehlers, James Reese, Kyle Sackett, Daniel Schwartz, Rebecca Siler, Daniel Spratlan, Elisa Sutherland, Daniel Taylor, Diane Walters, Jason Weisinger, Jackson Williams, Shari Alise Wilson
+Katy Avery, Gabrielle Barkidjija, Nathaniel Barnett, Jessica Beebe, Julie Bishop, Kelly Ann Bixby, Elijah Blaisdell, Karen Blanchard, Steven Bradshaw, Abigail Chapman, Colin Dill, Micah Dingler, Will Doreza, Robert Eisentrout, Allie Faulkner, Ryan Fleming, Joanna Gates, Dimitri German, Steven Hyder, Michael Jones, Lauren Kelly, Heidi Kurtz, Mark Laseter, Frank Laucerica, Chelsea Lyons, Maren Montalbano, Rebecca Myers, Daniel O'Dea, Rebecca Oehlers, Jack Reeder, James Reese, Alissa Ruth, Kyle Sackett, Daniel Schwartz, Rebecca Siler, Daniel Spratlan, Elisa Sutherland, Daniel Taylor, Diane Walters, Jason Weisinger, Jackson Williams, Shari Alise Wilson

 Keyboards — John Grecia